Father Nicholas Gruner

 Father Gruner was born in Montreal, Canada, where he also began his higher studies, earning a Bachelor of Commerce degree from McGill University.
 Proceeding to the Pontifical University of St. Thomas Aquinas in Rome (the “Angelicum”), he earned his post-graduate degree and licentiate in Sacred Theology, completing also with highest honors all of the coursework for his Doctorate in Sacred Theology.

 Father Gruner was ordained to the priesthood on August 22, 1976.
-Two years later, with his bishop’s permission, he began his full-time commitment to Our Lady's Apostolate, at which post he labored — tirelessly, fearlessly, and selflessly, for the love of Jesus Christ, for the honor of the Immaculate Heart of Mary, and for the good of souls — until his unexpected death on April 29, 2015, in his 39th year as a priest, and just days before reaching 73 years of age.
+In 1978, with his bishop’s permission, he began his full-time commitment to Our Lady’s Apostolate, at which post he labored — tirelessly, fearlessly, and selflessly, for the love of Jesus Christ, for the honor of the Immaculate Heart of Mary, and for the good of souls — until his unexpected death on April 29, 2015, in his 39th year as a priest, and just days before reaching 73 years of age.

 In the course of his 37 years at the helm of the Apostolate, and as the official custodian of the National Pilgrim Virgin Statue of Canada blessed by Pope Paul VI in 1967, Father Gruner became an internationally known figure — the “Fatima Priest”.
 Preaching and conducting conferences on Our Lady’s Message in more than 500 cities and 30 countries around the world, Father was widely recognized as one of the world’s leading authorities on Fatima.